 Last but not least, there’s OroCRM, which has a reputation as the most flexible open source CRM.
 It’s based on the Symfony2 PHP framework for web development, which is widely used and well-liked.
 That means that lots of open source developers find it easy to understand Oro’s code and create new customizations, making it relatively easy and cost-effective to modify the platform to your needs.

 Easy integrations with Zendesk, MailChimp, and many other clutch apps are a nice touch too.

-Depending on your skill set and what you want to achieve with a CRM, an open source CRM might appeal to you more than a free or a paid closed source one.
+Depending on your skill set and what you want to achieve with a CRM, open source might appeal to you more than a free or paid closed source one.

-If you’re running a small-ish business and looking for very specific features, an open source CRM could indeed be the way forward.
+If you’re running a small business and looking for very specific features, going open source could indeed be the way forward.
 But if your business is doing something more ‘normal’ in a well-defined market, needs more complex tools, and/or demands highly responsive product support, it might be better to go with a fully-loaded, proprietary tool that was built to address your needs.

-Thankfully, if you’re on the fence, it’s easy enough to download a free open source CRM and explore.
+Thankfully, if you’re on the fence, it’s easy enough to download a free open source program and explore.